 The Maldives is the smallest country in Asia by population and land, but spread over 90,000 square kilometres of ocean, and dotted with countless atolls and reefs, diving the Maldives is probably on every divers’ bucket list.

-Despite the similarity of vistas, Maldives scuba diving offers endless adventures for all levels of scuba diver.
-For the inexperienced diver there are shallow coral gardens in the lagoons which are home to a wide variety of reef fish and invertebrates.
-However, more experienced divers can explore walls, pinnacles, shipwrecks and enjoy fast-paced drift dives through reef channels.
+Maldives scuba diving offers endless adventures for all levels of scuba diver.
+For the inexperienced diver there are shallow coral gardens in the lagoons, home to a wide variety of reef fish and invertebrates.
+More experienced divers can explore walls, pinnacles, shipwrecks and enjoy fast-paced drift dives through reef channels.
 At these sites divers will encounter pelagic fish like barracuda, trevally, mackerel, batfish and snapper, plus turtles, sharks, rays, moray eels and a wide variety of schooling fish.

 The Maldives is probably best known for is large marine life.
-While numerous shark species are seen on most dives, the Maldives is also a great place to encounter whale sharks.
-They are seasonal, but if you pick the right time and place you can almost guarantee an encounter with one of these gentle giants.
+While numerous shark species are seen on most dives, it is also a great place to encounter whale sharks.
+In most parts of the Maldives, they are seasonal, but South Ari Atoll has a population of juvenile whale sharks, year-round.

-Manta rays are far more common, with the Maldives home to the world’s largest population of these massive rays.
-Manta rays gather at numerous sites throughout the Maldives, hovering over bommies to get cleaned or swarming in lagoons to feed, sometimes in plague proportions at Hanifaru Lagoon.
+The Maldives is home to the world’s largest population of these massive rays.
+Manta rays gather at numerous sites throughout the Maldives, hovering over bommies to get cleaned or swarming in lagoons to feed, sometimes in plague proportions at Hanifaru Bay.
 And during your stay there is a good chance you will see whales and dolphins, with 21 species of cetaceans in the area.

 The Maldives is located in the middle of the Indian Ocean, southwest of India and Sri Lanka.
 The atolls of the Maldives are located between 1 degree south and 8 degrees north of the equator.